spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 ~~~

 The function `loopSnd` repeats endlessly a given file (note that it's important
 to write the files with extensions.
-Wav files and mp3s a treated differently
+Wav-files and mp3s a treated differently
-the dicision is based on the file extension).
+the decision is based on the file extension).
 The function `mul` scales the tuples of signals with a scalar signal.

-The `takeSnd` turncates the sound to the given amount of seconds.
+The `takeSnd` truncates the sound to the given amount of seconds.

 Primitive types